aignermax/happy_slides/README.md

 Have you ever wanted to create a ppt for your Kindergarden with hundreds of photos?
 Well now you can.
-Simply use HappySlides!
+Simply use happy_slides!

-# HappySlides
+# happy_slides

 A Python script that scans directories for images, corrects their orientation based on EXIF data, and compiles them into a PowerPoint presentation with automatic slide transitions.